Magritte-code/Magritte/docs/src/0_getting_started/2_installation.rst

     bash build.sh

 We also recommend using Homebrew to install the dependencies needed by Magritte.
-You can install CMake and miniconda and MPI librairies (open-mpi or mpich, and mpi4py), which are all required to compile Magritte:
+You can install CMake, miniconda and MPI librairies (open-mpi or mpich, and mpi4py), which are all required to compile Magritte:

 .. code-block:: shell